ffrujeri/ffrujeri.github.io/_pages/about.md

 Before that, I was focusing on pretraining of Foundation Models with focus on Trading for Quantitative Finance as well as in post-training RL finetuning for Reasoning.

-I also worked with RL finetuning with RLHF / RLAIF, with focus on AI Alignment in the OpenAI core models team at Microsoft in the Azure AI Research Team.
+I also worked with RL finetuning with RLHF / RLAIF, and PRM (Process Reward Models) with focus on AI Alignment in the OpenAI core models team at Microsoft in the Azure AI Research Team.

 I received my Master’s Degree in Image, Vision and Machine Learning in a double degree program between [ITA (Brazil)](http://www.ita.br/) and [École Polytechnique (France)](https://www.polytechnique.edu/).

-In previous teams at Microsoft, I worked with Knowledge and Language group and in Microsoft Research (MSR) as a Research Engineer.
-And in the [Cloud Efficiency group](https://www.microsoft.com/en-us/research/group/azure-systems-research/), I contributed to several "Self-driving datacenter" scenarios through the [Resource Central](https://www.microsoft.com/en-us/research/publication/resource-central-understanding-predicting-workloads-improved-resource-management-large-cloud-platforms/) platform (ML prediction-serving System for Azure).
+In previous teams at Microsoft, I worked with Knowledge and Language group and in Microsoft Research (MSR) as a Research Engineer in the [Cloud Efficiency group](https://www.microsoft.com/en-us/research/group/azure-systems-research/), I contributed to several "Self-driving datacenter" scenarios through the [Resource Central](https://www.microsoft.com/en-us/research/publication/resource-central-understanding-predicting-workloads-improved-resource-management-large-cloud-platforms/) platform (ML prediction-serving System for Azure).

 Research
 ======